 WD Blue SN550’s performance: Fast for home use

 I tested the 1TB version of the SN550 for about a week and was quite happy with it.
 It’s not the fastest NVMe in any way, but for the price, it’s arguably one of the best deals.

 The drive did very well in copy tests averaging more than 2200 MB/s for reading and more than 1900 MB/s for writing.
-It’s important to note, however, that the said speeds were possible only when you want to copy around 15GB of data or less.
+However, it’s important to note that the said speeds were possible only when you want to copy around 15GB of data or less.

-In random access tests, the WD Blue did very well 4K write and read tests of multiple single requests.
-However, in trials with 64 requests queued up at a time, it did a lot worse than most other 4-lane NVMe drives.
+The WD Blue did very well in random access 4K write and read tests of multiple single requests.
+However, in trials with 64 requests queued up, it did a lot worse than most other 4-lane NVMe drives.

-As a result, the WD Blue will work fine for home users in daily computing needs.
-But if you frequently have intensive tasks, or want to use an NVMe drives for your server, the WD Blue is not a good fit.
+As a result, the WD Blue will work fine for home users with daily computing needs.
+But if you frequently have intensive tasks or want to use an NVMe drive for your server, the WD Blue is not a good fit.